Skip to content

 eUICC and the IoT are the perfect union.

-IoT devices typically use M2M (machine-to-machine) SIMs which are not removable or accessible unless you were to take the device to pieces.
-This is done for security and to make remote management easier.
+IoT devices typically use M2M (machine-to-machine) SIMs, which are not removable or accessible unless you were to take the appliance to pieces.
+This is done for security and to make remote management more effortless.

-We have already touched on how eUICC can manage remote devices easier, but for IoT devices, this becomes much more important.
-Not all IoT devices will have access to a stable internet connection all the time and to provide the best customer experience, the device and the network need protection against interruptions to service.
+We have already touched on how eUICC can manage remote devices more easily, but this has become much more important for IoT devices.
+Not all IoT devices will always have access to a stable internet connection, and to provide the best customer experience, the device and the network need protection against interruptions to service.

 Another benefit of an eUICC is connectivity out of the box.
-With an M2M SIM able to connect to multiple providers around the world, IoT devices can be shipped anywhere with minimal configuration, speeding up delivery times and enabling a better user experience once delivered.
+With an M2M SIM able to connect to multiple providers worldwide, IoT devices can be shipped anywhere with minimal configuration, speeding up delivery times and enabling a better user experience once delivered.

 Factor in a quicker and easier testing process, and businesses could realise significant cost savings, helping to keep retail prices affordable and providing access to the IoT.

-For businesses that operate complex networks with multiple devices per user, eUICC gives flexibility in how they manage that network, plus increased security and reliability.
+For businesses that operate complex networks with multiple devices per user, eUICC gives flexibility in managing that network, plus increased security and reliability.

 Is it all good news?

 It remains to be seen exactly how this model could change if the industry moves to eUICC or eSIM.
-Will operators still be guaranteed 24 months of revenue if customers can switch their SIM profile at any time?
-If not, how will this affect the way that contracts are structured, and devices are paid for?
+Will operators still be guaranteed 24 months of revenue if customers can switch their SIM profile anytime?
+If not, how will this affect how contracts are structured and devices are paid for?

-One thing is certain, eUICC represents the biggest shift in SIM technology there has been since the invention of the SIM itself.
+One thing is certain: eUICC represents the most significant shift in SIM technology since the invention of the SIM itself.

-The full extent of the opportunities and innovations that it has made possible will continue to unfold over the coming years as device manufacturers, mobile network operators and consumers alike continue to get to grips with the latest evolution in mobile technology.
+The full extent of the opportunities and innovations it has made possible will continue to unfold over the coming years as device manufacturers, mobile network operators and consumers alike continue to get to grips with the latest evolution in mobile technology.
+Disruptive OEM

 Speak to a Velos IoT expert